shubhamxdd/a/README.md

 1. Select **Register**, choose **Teacher**, and provide the `TEACHER_INVITE_CODE`.
 2. Create classes and share unique class join codes with students.
-3. Start an attendance session by selecting a class, choosing a qualification window (15s to 60m), setting arrival grace minutes, and entering a room code.
+3. Start an attendance session by selecting a class, choosing a qualification window (15s to 60m) and recognition interval (15s to 5m), setting arrival grace minutes, and entering a room code.
 4. Live camera workers stream annotated previews and log sightings automatically.
 5. Use instant **Student Search** (by name or roll number) in session review or class roster views.
 6. Stop the session to review presence coverage, status breakdowns, timeline replays, camera health, and unknown-face attributions.